tg-watchdog/tg-watchdog/readme.md

 - Use private chat to candidates, instead of send verify messages in groupchats.
 - Use CAPTCHA and web app, complete verification in just clicks.
-- Private first - no database to store any data.
+- Privacy first - no data will be saved and shared.
 - Self-deployment supported.

 ## How to use